sagemath/trac_to_gh/Issue 3020.md

 }
 ```

-Changing assignee from tbd to cremona.
+Changing assignee from tbd to @JohnCremona.